Hyp-ed/mission-control-2020-frontend/README.md

-# HYPED Base-Station Frontend
+# HYPED Mission-Control Frontend
-This repo holds all the code responsible for the frontend of the HYPED base-station frontend, and is included as a submodule in [the repo for the backend](https://github.com/Hyp-ed/base-station-2019).
+This project is still a work in progress, and as a result the frontend is not functional at the moment.
+This repo holds all the code responsible for the HYPED mission-control frontend, and is included as a submodule in [the repo for the backend](https://github.com/Hyp-ed/base-station-2020).
 It is a single page React app that connects to the backend through a websocket and communicates over the STOMP protocol.

 ### How to run
 There is no need to 'run' the frontend, it is already packaged together in a jar file with the backend.
-Download the latest release [here](https://github.com/Hyp-ed/base-station-2019/releases) and follow the instructions [here](https://github.com/Hyp-ed/base-station-2019/blob/master/README.md).
+Download the latest release [here](https://github.com/Hyp-ed/base-station-2020/releases) and follow the instructions [here](https://github.com/Hyp-ed/base-station-2020/blob/master/README.md).

-# Running a development version of the base-station
+# Running a development version of the mission-control

-The base-station is made up of a Java backend and a React App (Javascript) frontend.
+The mission-control is made up of a Java backend and a React App (Javascript) frontend.
 In the release version of the backend, the backend and frontend are packaged together into one .jar file.
 However, if you'd like to setup a development server of the React App in order to work on the project, there are a few things to configure.

 ### Installing dependencies